 Ornithogalum pulchrum see Albuca pulchra

 Ornithogalum regale (Hilliard & B.L.Burtt) J.C.Manning & Goldblatt previously and still sometimes seen under the name Galtonia regalis grows on wet cliffs up to 2800 meters in colonies in the Drakensberg and blooms January to February (Southern Hemisphere).
 In the San Francisco Bay Area, Nhu Nguyen grows each bulb in a 1 gallon container with 60% rich organic medium and 40% perlite (or pumice).
 The plants are given water often (they love water) and fertilized once a month during active growth and flowering.
 The plants are not self-fertile in cultivation.
 Photos 1-3 were taken by Cameron McMaster at Sentinel Peak in the Drakensberg.
 Photos 4-6 were taken by Nhu Nguyen in cultivation.

 Ornithogalum saundersiae Baker is a summer rainfall species from South Africa that is found on rocky outcrops, in colonies.
 Growing to 1.5 m, it has soft shiny dark green leaves in an erect rosette and white flowers with a dark greenish black ovary in a flat topped inflorescence.
 The bulb is poisonous to stock, long blooming and a good garden plant if not over watered.
-Photo by Arnold Trachtenberg who stores in dry in winter on his basement floor.
+The first photo from Rod Saunders.
+The second photo by Arnold Trachtenberg who stores it dry in winter on his basement floor.

 Ornithogalum secundum see Albuca secunda